bgeertsen/readme-Generator/README.md

 ## Usage

-to use simply run 'node index.js' in the terminal after navigating to the project directory.
+To use simply run 'node index.js' in the terminal after navigating to the project directory.

+*Note: If you do not wish to include a license in your README simply select the empty option at the bottom of the license choices.

 ## Contributing